 They refunded over £200,000 in losing bets to customers who backed Wales to beat France in the 2011 Rugby World Cup semi-final.
 The Welsh captain Sam Warburton was controversially sent off after 20 minutes of the game:

 “The Welsh played like heroes but Warburton’s red killed the game – and Welsh chances.
 Any punter who backed them to win the game never stood a chance after that so hopefully getting their money back will go a small way to soothing Welsh woes over the injustice.”

 About Paddy Power

 Paddy Power is Ireland’s largest bookmaker and also one of the biggest bookies in the UK.
 Their stated vision is that betting should be entertaining, fun and fair.
 Paddy Power formed in 1988 with the merger of three Irish high-street bookmakers.
 The most notable of which include Richard Power Bookmakers, owned by David Power.

-The Power name was retained due to it’s resonance with Irish punters.
+The Power name stands due to it’s resonance with Irish punters.
 The Paddy prefix was rather inevitable, emphasising the company’s Irishness.
 David’s son, yes Paddy, is now the company’s PR man and head of communications.

-In February 2016 they merged with Betfair to become Paddy Power Betfair, although the two brands have been kept separate.
+In February 2016 they merged with Betfair to become Paddy Power Betfair, although the two brands are separate.

 The firm itself doesn’t appear to take their heritage (or anything) too seriously: